 Bending machine operators say bending square tubing is a different animal to bend.
 This is especially true when you want a “pretty” bend.
-Just like other materials, square tubing or rectangular tubing can be bent with or without a mandrel.
-With the right bender and right tooling, your square tubing bender becomes the perfect match for a quality bend.
-Let’s go over having a mandrel or no mandrel that become important when you look for a square tubing bender for sale.
+Just like other materials, square or rectangular tubing can be bent with or without a mandrel.
+With the right equipment, your square tubing bender becomes the perfect match for a quality bend.
+Let’s go over having a mandrel or no mandrel that become important when you look for a bender to buy.

 Different Square Tubing Benders

-For the sake of this article, we will focus on a rotary draw hydraulic bender for your square tubing.
+For the sake of this article, we will focus on a rotary draw hydraulic bender for your square tube.
 A rotary draw hydraulic bender does allow for either scenario, mandrel or no mandrel.
-There are other benders for square tubing, such as an induction bender, roll bender, or compression bender, for example.
-The final square tubing bender recommendation is ultimately based on actual bend specifications, application/use, and desired end result.
+There are other benders for square tubing, such as an induction bender, roll bender, heavy duty square tube bender or compression bender, for example.
+The final recommendation is ultimately based on actual bend specifications, application/use, and desired end result.

-Using a mandrel makes a big difference in final appearance of your square tubing.
+Using a mandrel makes a big difference in the final appearance of your square tube.
 A rotary draw hydraulic bender becomes a good option when it is mandrel capable.
-A mandrel bend will keep the original shape of the square tubing with minimal wall thinning.
+A mandrel bend will keep the original shape of the square tube with minimal wall thinning.
 The mandrel’s job is to keep the material from collapsing.
-This is key when the square tubing is bent on a smaller radius or has thinner wall.
-The square tubing bender for sale and tooling made specifically for the square tubing job bend specifications then become crucial.
+This is key when the tubing is bent on a smaller radius or has thinner wall.

 A key factor with a mandrel for square tubing is if the material has a weld seam.
 Check and tell the person helping you with your bender and tooling if you have a weld seam.
 As you can imagine, this needs to be considered when making the mandrel.
 If not, the mandrel will not fit properly.

-When using a mandrel with square tubing, it is best to send a sample of your square tubing to the tool maker.
+When using a mandrel with square tubing, it is best to send a sample of your square tube to the tool maker.
 It is highly likely they will request a sample from you before making the tooling.
 If not, don’t take any chances.
 Send your sample.
-A square tubing sample allows for the engineer to assess the clearance needed to fit the mandrel properly.
+A square tube sample allows for the engineer to assess the clearance needed to fit the mandrel properly.
 If a weld seam is involved, the size of the weld seam and its location is determined.
 If the weld seam proves to be “too far from center” you will be contacted.
-A mandrel that cannot fit the material properly is useless on a square tubing bender.
+A mandrel that cannot fit the material properly is useless on a square pipe bending machine.

-Call or email Hines Bending Systems today and ask about a square tubing bender for sale now.
+Call or email Hines Bending Systems today and ask about a hydraulic square tube bender for sale now.
 We can help you with a hydraulic rotary draw bender with mandrel, induction bender or roll bender for your square tubing.
-From installation of your square tubing bender to training to service Hines Bending Systems has been serving the industry since 1975.
+From installation of your bender to training to service our team of experts has been serving the industry since 1975.